 Branded content differs from commerce content.
 Commerce content comes from publishers that produce digital content that doesn’t feel like content because it’s relevant to the consumer.
 This content guides the consumer with helpful information during any stage of their purchasing journey.
 Publishers then monetize the content through affiliate links.

-Commerce content examples include:
+Branded content examples include:

 - Buyers guides